pivoteur/biz/blog/2024/11/10/README.md

 Note that the computed swap os 50k $UNDEAD -> 0.207 $ETH, but I actually got 0.22 $ETH from the swap, which is a slip to my advantage.

 I'll take that slip ;)

+---

+In the meanwhile, I've been busy on two fronts:

+1. I'm working on a 'Donor HOWTO'-youtube that will show people how to donate.
+To that end, I have a donor-wallet (already), and I've created an ETH-BTC pool wallet and an ETH-BTC inv wallet.
+2. When people donate, they get an equivalent amount of $UNDEAD which they can invest.
+Where to invest, though?
+To that end, I'm creating a site that shows the pivot pools (so far only ETH-BTC), the echo pool, and the treasury: their compositions and wallet address to where they can invest their $UNDEAD.
+I'm doing all this in AWS.

+I'll also need to create, I just now realized, an ETH-BTC reserve wallet to manage $UNDEAD that's invested which needs to be (slowly/daily) converted to $ETH and $BTC (instead of $UNDEAD from donated $ETH or $BTC). ... update: done. ✅

+And that's what I'm working on.